 The finishing touch to this best-in-class weighted blanket is the fact that it includes a removable duvet cover—available in multiple materials (depending on weight).
 Indulge in the "minky" feel of the attached duvet or leave the cover off to enjoy the cotton.
 Just remember that this weighted blanket is not machine washable—hand wash only is recommended.

-If you want a weighted blanket that will provide even, calming pressure from head to toe, and includes a washable cover for easy maintenance, pick this popular weighted blanket from Quility.
+If you want a weighted blanket that will provide even, calming pressure from head to toe, and includes a washable cover for easy maintenance, pick this comfy weighted blanket from Quility.

 "Despite its heaviness, the blanket is breathable.
 I didn’t experience that uncomfortable, overheated sensation that’s often caused by heavy comforters or duvets.
 Also, it didn’t make me feel like I was being suffocated or pinned down to the bed, which was my initial concern about weighted blankets in general." —The Spruce Product Tester

-The original Gravity Blanket is considered the world’s most popular weighted blanket, and for good reason: reviewers note that it is both cooling and cozy, thanks to its micro-plush duvet cover and evenly distributed glass beads.
+The original Gravity Blanket is considered the world’s most popular weighted blanket, and for good reason: it's both cooling and cozy, thanks to its micro-plush duvet cover and evenly distributed glass beads.
 It’s available in a variety of weights (15, 20, and 25 pounds) and measures 72 x 48 inches—designed, unlike some of the other options, to be used by one person at a time.

 Two types of internal clasps (ties and elastic-button connectors) secure the inner weighted blanket inside the duvet cover, which is easily removed and washable.
 Our favorite part of this blanket is that you can customize it: Gravity sells a variety of other covers separately, which might prove useful in warmer climates or if you’re switching up your decor.